alexzzkk/NLP_bbc_news_classification/README.md

 # Instruction for execution
 - Download the Jupyter Notebook `Coursework report – part 2.ipynb`
-- Download the zipfile named `bbc.zip`, make sure that this file is in the same folder as the Jupyerte Notebook.
+- Download the zipfile named `bbc.zip`, make sure that the unzipped folder is in the same folder as the `Coursework report – part 2.ipynb`
 - Open the jupyter notebook and run all the commands
 - Note that some cells were commented out because it tooks relatively long time to execute.
-Be sure to remove the comment if execution is required.
+Be sure to remove the comment if execution is required

 # Requirement
 Python version: 3.11.5 <br>